hayashidalex/latency-dashboard/README.md

 - `./data/sites.csv`: FABRIC sites latitudes and longitudes
 - `./data/slice.csv`: Information on the FABRIC slice used for this data collection

-## Optional File

-- `./data/downloaded_data.csv`: CSV file downloaded manually from InfluxDB
-- `influxdb.conf`: if downloading a csv file using API.
+- `influxdb.conf`: For downloading a csv file using API.

 ### influxDB config file format (`influxdb.conf`)